ltcRandomwalk/NESA/README.md

 ### New Program

 We will use an example to show how to apply our framework to new benchmarks for pointer analysis, which is our main experiment.
-For taint analysis and the dynamic information experiment, the implementation details of the analysis frontend can be found in [Apposcopy](https://github.com/utopia-group/apposcopy) and [DynaBoost](https://zenodo.org/records/4731470).

 We assume the new benchmark is called "new_benchmark".
 Next, we introduce what configurations should be made and how to run Bayesian program analysis with soft evidence on it.